AleksanderWWW/my-resume/README.md

 ### DevOps Engineer
 **Neptune.ai**

-*Jun 2024 - Present*
+*Apr 2024 - Present*

-- Managing services in K8s cluster using Kubernetes and Helm.
+- Managing services in Kubernetes (K8s) cluster using Kubernetes and Helm in a data-intensive application.
+- Automating PVC backups with Kubernetes and Helm,
+- Setting up alerting mechanisms to monitor the status of PVCs and backups, ensuring real-time notifications in case of issues or failures,
+- Designing and documenting processes for AKS backup and retrieval in a multi-region cloud setup,
-- Automating infrastructure management with Terraform.
+- Automating Azure and GCP infrastructure management with Terraform,
-- Monitoring application performance with Grafana and Prometheus.
+- Monitoring application performance with Grafana and Prometheus,
+- Set up monitoring solutions to track the health and performance of applications in real time,
+- Using Grafana to visualize performance metrics, creating dashboards to monitor CPU, memory, storage usage, and network performance,
+- Setting up alerts for critical thresholds, ensuring proactive detection of potential performance issues and quick response times,
-- Creating automated performance testing tools using Python.
+- Creating automated performance testing tools using Python and Locust,
+- Deploying those testing tools to simulate various load scenarios and stress-test the system,
+- Writing and managing GitLab CI/CD pipelines to automate testing, building, and deployment processes,
+- Developing a custom Terraform provider, written in Go, to provision Neptune projects and users.

 ### ML Integration Software Engineer